iamHaneef/python-data-apps-labs/README.md

 - Core Python programming and data handling
 - Interactive web apps using Streamlit
 - Data retrieval and visualization using Snowflake
-- Structured approach from fundamentals → applications
+- Structured approach from fundamentals to applications

 ---